-Table 4.2 shows the estimated construction waste generation for the proposed development based on the information available to date along with the targets for offsite management of the waste streams.
-The estimated waste amounts are based on an average large-scale development waste generation rate per m2, using the waste breakdown rates shown in Table 4.1.
+Table 4.2 shows the predicted construction waste generation for the proposed development based on the information available to date along with the targets for management of the waste streams.
+The predicted waste amounts are based on an average largescale development waste generation rate per m2, using the waste breakdown rates shown in Table 4.2 and the schedule of areas supplied by the project architects (Reddy Architecture).